 For up to date information on the corona virus pandemic, we refer you to the following essential links:

 - National Institute for Communicable Diseases (NICD) (Most comprehensive resource specific to SA – for patients and doctors)

 - COVID-19 Corona Virus South African Resource Portal

 - Lancet Laboratories Corona Virus information hub (Information of sites for testing)

-Other international sites of interest:
+International resources & sites of interest:

 We suggest visiting these useful links for information pertaining to the management of patients with rheumatic diseases in the midst of the coronavirus pandemic:

-Medical practitioner resources
+Healthcare practitioner resources

 - EULAR Guidance for patients COVID-19 outbreak